mbarkdull/FormicidaeMolecularEvolution/README.md

 `ParsingBustedResults.R [full path to BUSTED[S] results directory]`.

-The output will be the file `./Results/bustedResults.csv`, which can be further used for further analyses (for example, GO term enrichment).
+The output will be the file `./Results/bustedResults.csv`, which can be used for further analyses (for example, GO term enrichment).

 ## 9\.
 Testing for positive selection with BUSTED-PH